 In particular, the tax system can have the broad goal of reducing income inequality.

 Many fiscal system, however, are highly irrational, exceedingly complex and the taxpayer risks to need a professional advice for computing the tax amount and for figuring out ways to decrease the tax burden.
+They can pay for wasteful expenditure, especially of the political and economic élite.
 Reaction to taxation can shape electoral behaviour.

 The tax revenue is the sum of the revenues of different kind of taxes, depending on what is taxed: